 Temple Timings: 9 AM - 11 AM & 4 PM - 6 PM

 Distance from Lucknow: 89 Kms

 At a distance of 34 km from Lucknow, Chandrika Devi Temple is a sacred Hindu temple situated in Kathvara village, near Lucknow City.
 Located on the banks of the Gomti River, it is one of the well-known places of pilgrimage in Uttar Pradesh, and among the top places to visit near Lucknow.

 Chandrika Devi Temple is 300 years old and is dedicated to the deity Chandrika Devi, a form of Goddess Durga.
 According to the temple history, the elder son of the Lakshmana who is the founder of the Lucknow, Rajkumar Chandraketu, was once passing with Ashwamegh horse through the River Gomti.
 On his way, it became dark and he had to take a rest in the dense forest.
 Hence, he prayed to Goddess for safety and within a moment there was cool moonlight and the Goddess appeared before him and assured him.
 Later, he built the temple where the goddess appeared.
 It is also said that in Dwaper Yuga, God Krishna advised Barbreek, son of Ghatotkach, about the Tirth for acquiring power.
 Barbreek worshipped Goddess Chandrika Devi for continuous 3 years at this place.

 It is said that a grand temple established here during that era was destroyed in the 12th century by foreign invaders.
 It is also said that around 250 years back some nearby villagers while roaming in the forests, located this beautiful place which was hidden with dense forests.
-The next day, a villager could locate the statue of ...
+The next day, a villager could locate ...

 Distance from Lucknow: 30 Kms